What is a PRP injection?

 It is important to note that while some may think cortisone injections are similar to PRP, they are actually quite different.
 Cortisone simply masks inflammation and has no healing capabilities, while PRP, if successful, generally results in long-lasting relief.

-If you are thinking of having a surgical procedure done, please contact us for an evaluation and the potential non-surgical alternatives that may be right for you.
+Planning on undergoing surgery, please contact us for an evaluation.
+Non-surgical alternatives such as PRP or stem cells may be right for you.
 Similarly, if you’d like to find out if PRP therapy is an option to help relieve your chronic pain condition or to speed up the healing time from a recent injury, please give us a call at 201-729-0001 for a consultation.
-Our conveniently located clinics can be found in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.